w3f/polkadot-spec/docs/chapter-anv.md

 ### 8.4.1.
 Availability Votes {#sect-availability-votes}

-The Polkadot validator must issue a bitfield ([Definition 141](chapter-anv#defn-bitfield-array)) which indicates votes for the availability of candidates.
+The Polkadot validator must issue a bitfield ([Definition -def-num-ref-](chapter-anv#defn-bitfield-array)) which indicates votes for the availability of candidates.
 Issued bitfields can be used by the validator and other peers to determine which backed candidates meet the 2/3+ availability quorum.

 Candidates are inserted into the relay chain in form of parachain inherent data ([Section 8.2.2](chapter-anv#sect-candidate-inclusion)) by a block author.
-A validator can retrieve that data by calling the appropriate Runtime API entry ([Section C.9.3](chap-runtime-api#sect-rt-api-availability-cores)), then create a bitfield indicating for which candidate the validator has availability data stored and broadcast it to the network ([Definition 118](chapter-anv#net-msg-bitfield-dist-msg)).
+A validator can retrieve that data by calling the appropriate Runtime API entry ([Section C.9.3](chap-runtime-api#sect-rt-api-availability-cores)), then create a bitfield indicating for which candidate the validator has availability data stored and broadcast it to the network ([Definition -def-num-ref-](chapter-anv#net-msg-bitfield-dist-msg)).
 When sending the bitfield distrubtion message, the validator must ensure ${B}_{{h}}$ is set approriately, therefore clarifying to which state the bitfield is referring to, given that candidates can vary based on the chain fork.

 Missing availability data of candidates must be recovered by the validator as described in [Section 8.4.2](chapter-anv#sect-candidate-recovery).
 If previously issued bitfields are no longer accurate, i.e. the availability data has been recovered or the candidate of an availability core has changed, the validator must create a new bitfield and broadcast it to the network.
 Candidates must be kept available by validators for a specific amount of time.
 If a candidate does not receive any backing, validators should keep it available for about one hour, in case the state of backing does change.
 Backed and even approved candidates ([Section 8.5](chapter-anv#sect-approval-voting)) must be kept by validators for about 25 hours, since disputes ([Section 8.6](chapter-anv#sect-disputes)) can occur and the candidate needs to be checked again.

-The validator issues availability votes in form of a validator protocol message ([Definition 115](chapter-anv#net-msg-collator-protocol-message)).
+The validator issues availability votes in form of a validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-collator-protocol-message)).

 ### 8.4.2.
 Candidate Recovery {#sect-candidate-recovery}

 The availability distribution of the Polkadot validator must be able to recover parachain candidates that the validator is assigned to, in order to determine whether the candidate should be backed ([Section 8.2](chapter-anv#sect-candidate-backing)) respectively whether the candidate should be approved ([Section 8.5](chapter-anv#sect-approval-voting)).
-Additionally, peers can send availability requests as defined in [Definition 122](chapter-anv#net-msg-chunk-fetching-request) and [Definition 124](chapter-anv#net-msg-available-data-request) to the validator, which the validator should be able to respond to.
+Additionally, peers can send availability requests as defined in [Definition -def-num-ref-](chapter-anv#net-msg-chunk-fetching-request) and [Definition -def-num-ref-](chapter-anv#net-msg-available-data-request) to the validator, which the validator should be able to respond to.

 Candidates are recovered by sending requests for specific indices of erasure encoded chunks ([Section A.4.1](id-cryptography-encoding#sect-erasure-encoding)).
 A validator should request chunks by picking peers randomly and must recover at least ${f}+{1}$ chunks, where ${n}={3}{f}+{k}$ and ${k}\in{\left\lbrace{1},{2},{3}\right\rbrace}$. ${n}$ is the number of validators as specified in the session info, which can be fetched by the Runtime API as described in [Section C.9.11](chap-runtime-api#sect-rt-api-session-info).